Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Conclusion

 \section{Conclusion}

 We have introduced a domain decomposition of the modified Born series (MBS) approach \cite{osnabrugge2016convergent, vettenburg2023universal} applied to the Helmholtz equation.
-With the new framework, we simulated a complex 3D structure of a remarkable $3.1\cdot 10^7$ wavelengths in size in just $1.4$ hours by solving over two GPUs.
-This result is a factor of $1.93$ increase over the largest possible simulation on a single GPU without domain decomposition.
+With the new framework, we simulated a complex 3D structure of a remarkable $3.27\cdot 10^7$ wavelengths in size in just $45$ minutes by solving over two GPUs.
+This result is a factor of $1.95$ increase over the largest possible simulation on a single GPU without domain decomposition. \two{Furthermore, we showed that excellent scaling is maintained up to at least four GPUs.}

 Our decomposition framework hinges on the ability to split the linear system as $A=L+V$.
-Instead of the traditional splitting, where $V$ is a scattering potential that acts locally on each voxel, we introduced a $V$ that includes the communication between subdomains and corrections for wraparound artefacts.
+Instead of the traditional splitting, where $V$ is a scattering potential that acts locally on each voxel, we introduced a $V$ that includes the communication between subdomains and the removal of wraparound artefacts.
 As a result, the operator $(L+I)^{-1}$ in the MBS iteration can be evaluated locally on each subdomain using a fast convolution.
 Therefore, this operator, the most computationally intensive step of the iteration, can be evaluated in parallel on multiple GPUs.

-Despite the significant overhead of our domain splitting method due to an increased number of iterations and communication and synchronisation overhead, the ability to split a simulation over multiple GPUs results in a significant speed-up.
-Already, with the current dual-GPU system, we were able to solve a problem of $315 \times 315 \times 315$ wavelengths $13.2 \times$ faster than without domain decomposition since the non-decomposed problem is too large to fit on a single GPU.
-Moreover, as we demonstrated in Section~\ref{subsubsec:results_subdomains}, there is only a slight overhead associated with adding more subdomains along an axis after the first splitting.
+With the current 2-GPU simulation, we were able to solve a problem of $320 \times 320 \times 320$ wavelengths $20 \times$ faster than without domain decomposition, as the non-decomposed problem is too large to fit on a single GPU. \two{This marks a significant enhancement to the MBS in terms of performance and the scalability of simulations.
+However, there are two trade-offs associated with this gain in speed and simulation size due to the overheads associated with our domain splitting method.
+First, there is a significant overhead in terms of an increased number of iterations to solve the problem with multiple domains than with a single domain.
+Second, there is also the communication and synchronisation overhead, but} as we demonstrated in Section~\ref{subsubsec:results_subdomains}, there is only a slight overhead associated with adding more subdomains along an axis after the first splitting.
 This favourable scaling paves the way for distributing simulations over more GPUs or compute nodes in a cluster.